-Over the past year or so we’ve covered the virtues and vices of nearly all the different hard drives we use in our Backblaze Storage Pods.
-From HGST to Seagate to Western Digital hard drives, we’ve charted drive hours, plotted failure rates, reported on drive temperature and more.
+Over the past year or so, we’ve covered the virtues and vices of nearly all the different hard drives we use in our Backblaze Storage Pods.
+From HGST to Seagate to Western Digital hard drives, we’ve charted drive hours, plotted failure rates, reported on drive temperature, and more.
 The one missing brand: Toshiba.
-We’ve had one Storage Pod filled with Toshiba 3TB drives deployed for 2 years and we recently deployed pods with 4TB and 5TB Toshiba drives.
+We’ve had one Storage Pod filled with Toshiba 3TB drives deployed for two years and we recently deployed Pods with 4TB and 5TB Toshiba drives.
 In our experience with Toshiba drives, here’s what we’ve learned so far.

 A Little History